STATUTORY REPORT ON CORPORATE GOVERNANCE

 The Board of Directors and the Executive Board regularly review material risks and internal controls in connection with the companies’ activities and their potential impact on the financial reporting process.

-The responsibility for maintaining adequate and effective internal controls and risk management in connection with the financial reporting lies with the Executive Board.
-The Board of Directors monitors the financial reporting process on an ongoing basis, including that applicable legislation is being complied with, that the accounting policies are relevant, including the manner in which material and/or exceptional items and accounting estimates are accounted for, and the overall disclosure level in Monberg & Thorsen A/S’s financial reporting.
+Responsibility for maintaining adequate and effective internal controls and risk management in connection with the financial reporting lies with the Executive Board.
+The Board of Directors monitors the financial reporting process on an ongoing basis, including that applicable laws are being complied with, that the accounting policies are relevant, including the manner in which material and/or exceptional items and accounting estimates are accounted for, and the overall disclosure level in Monberg & Thorsen A/S’s financial reporting.